GuyPaddock/guypaddock.github.io/_posts/2017-09-27-demystifying-rails-3-layout-rendering.md

 1. If a controller inherits from `Devise::SessionsController`, Rails tries to find a layout called `views/layout/devise/sessions_controller.html.erb`, and then ends up using `views/layout/application.html.erb`, even when there is a template for the current controller action `views/my_controller/action_name.html.erb` (where `action_name` is something like `new`, `show`, etc).
 Why?

-1. How does rails determine what layout to use when several parent controllers have layouts that match their names?
+1. How does Rails determine what layout to use when several parent controllers have layouts that match their names?
 Are they nested?

 ## Answers
 All right, now the answers: